GilbertChen86/laboratory_digital_governance/README.md

 └── articles/                      # Industry insight articles
 ```
 Published Articles (under articles/)

-"Why Does Laboratory CAPA Always Fail?
+-"Why Does Laboratory CAPA Always Fail?
 7 Observations from a Practitioner"

 Analysis of the real reasons behind CAPA ineffectiveness, ranked by probability, based on authentic industry experience.

-"The Audit Trail Has Been Purchased for Years, But No One Has Ever Looked at It"
+-"The Audit Trail Has Been Purchased for Years, But No One Has Ever Looked at It"

 An exploration of why audit trails often become empty shells, from the perspectives of cognition, technology, management, and human factors.

 已建立项目第一版架构：